bennibbelink/yahtzee-eth/README.md

 A smart contract for the popular dice game Yahtzee.

-## How to deploy to a local blockchain
+## How to deploy to a local Ganache blockchain
-1. Start a local blockchain network (has been tested on Ganache and Hardhat)
+1. Start a local blockchain network (if you wish to use Hardhat checkout branch `hardhat`).
+You will need the generated addresses for your oracle server, and to play the game.
 2. `npm i`
 3. `truffle deploy --reset --network development`.
 If your RPC server URL is not `http://127.0.0.1:8545` then you will need to update `truffle-config.js`.
 4. `PROVIDER="{RPC server URL}" ORACLE_ACCOUNT="{address here}" ORACLE_KEY="{private key here}" node oracle_server.js`.
 Make sure